hydroffice/hyo2_soundspeed/docs/app_b_connection_settings.rst

     :alt: alternate text
     :figclass: align-center

     Choose appropriate options to control QINSy’s behavior when it receives casts from SSP package.
-For initial testing purposes, you should at least choose to be informed after a new update.
+    If you plan to deliver casts using ef:`server_mode`, remember to set the "Automatically Update Profile" flag.

 .. _qinsy_8_fig: